MAIF/izanami/izanami-documentation/src/main/paradox/clients/jvm.md

 ## Configs client

 The config client is used to access the shared config in Izanami.
+To understand how configs work, just visit this @see[page](../configs/index.md)

 ### Setup the client